 Their email newsletter is pretty great too, sprinkled with a bit of humour and wisdom offering up heaps of interesting facts (for nerds like me) and often featuring all too common, comical grammatical mistakes to avoid.

-MixMax and Sidekick
+MixMax and HubSpot Sales

-If you ever wanted to boost your email capability, look no further than MixMax or Sidekick, two plugins that add all the features you’ve always wanted to your email.
+If you ever wanted to boost your email capability, look no further than MixMax or HubSpot Sales, two plugins that add all the features you’ve always wanted to your email.
 While the latter helps you harness the power of data, the former helps you maximise email efficiency through features such as templates and email scheduling.

 Tired of scrolling through endless emails with all your subscriptions?
 My email inbox is already overwhelming and while the introduction of Google Inbox has helped minimise spam, I’m still not a complete fan of trawling through web email or even Apple Mail on my desktop.
 You can certainly categorize your emails, make folders based on the function – but I find it’s easier to keep work and everything else separate.